jorisreynes/LinqProject-API/README.md

 # LinqProject-API

-LinqProject-API as a web application designed to visualize your chess game stats
+LinqProject-API is a web application designed to visualize your chess game stats

 The application is built with a C# .NET 6.0 backend API, and you can download the Angular interface from the LinqProject-Angular repository : https://github.com/jorisreynes/LinqProject-Angular